hardscrabble/hardscrabble.github.io/_posts/2015-05-26-operators-as-self-expression.md

 date: 2015-05-26 00:14 EDT
 ---

+**NOTE:** this post seems to have a ton of code samples, but it's pretty much just the same one over and over with some small variations to play with an idea.

 Suppose you were writing a program to help you write a novel, and you start out with something like this: